Medical Care and Your 6- to 12-Year-Old

 If You Suspect a Medical Problem

 Parents usually can judge if their child is sick enough for a visit to the doctor.
-Some symptoms that may require a doctor's attention include:
+Some symptoms that may need a doctor's care include:

 Common Medical Problems